 - Fees, charges and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - Revenue relating to such items as Council Tax and Non Domestic Rates, is measured at the full amount receivable (net of any impairment losses) as they are non-contractual non-exchange transactions and there can be no difference between the delivery and payment dates. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption; they are carried as inventories on the balance sheet. - In the event that consideration has been paid in advance of the receipt of goods or services or other benefit, an authority shall recognise a debtor (i.e. payment in advance) in respect of that outflow of resources. - Works are charged as expenditure when they are completed, before which they are carried as works in progress on the balance sheet. - In the event that consideration is received but the revenue does not meet the recognition criteria as described above, the Council recognises it as a creditor (i.e. receipt in advance) in respect of that inflow of resources. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure has been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the balance sheet.
-Where it is doubtful that debts will be settled, the balance of debtors is charged to a bad debto provision.
-Contributions to the provision are made by - the balance of debtors is charged to a bad debts provision.
+Where it is doubtful that debts will be settled, - the balance of debtors is charged to a bad debts provision.
 Contributions to the provision are made by charging the service revenue accounts dependent upon the value of outstanding aged debts. - Income and expenditure are credited and debited to the relevant service revenue account, unless they properly represent capital receipts or capital expenditure. - Year-end accruals and prepayments are made, as appropriate, subject to a de-minimis level of £500.